 The symptoms related to anxiety include excessive worry that is difficult to control, feeling "on edge", difficulty concentrating - mind "goes blank", easily fatigued, bouts of anger and irritability, muscle tension and disturbance of sleep - difficulty falling or staying asleep.

 Many people have found that both anxiety and depression can be treated effectively with psychotherapy.
-Catherine works with the client to find the most effective treatment plan, using evidence-based therapy including Cognitive-Behavioral therapy and Solution-Focused therapy in addition to mindfulness/relaxation exercises.
-Catherine's goal is to support the client in rediscovering his/her life, and the ability to function with confidence and clarity.
+I work with the client to find the most effective treatment plan, using evidence-based therapy including Cognitive-Behavioral therapy and Solution-Focused therapy in addition to mindfulness/relaxation exercises.
+My goal is to support the client in rediscovering his/her life, and the ability to function with confidence and clarity.

 The Integrative Counseling Office of